tgross/blog.0x74696d.com/content/posts/2021-03-13-zfs-driver-for-nomad-part4.md

 * [mistifyio/go-zfs](https://github.com/mistifyio/go-zfs), which wraps
   the ZFS CLI.
 * [bicomsystems/go-libzfs](https://github.com/bicomsystems/go-libzfs),
-  which wraps the unstable libzfs.
+  which wraps the unstable `libzfs`.

 Both are permissively licensed.
 The `go-libzfs` library has a fork by Canonical at [ubuntu/go-libzfs](https://github.com/ubuntu/go-libzfs),